What’s Ahead For Mortgage Rates This Week – April 4, 2022

 Read More

-Last week’s economic reporting included readings from the National Association of Home Builders, data on sales of existing homes, and reports on housing starts and building permits issued.
+Last week’s economic reporting included readings on housing markets from the National Association of Home Builders, sales of previously-owned homes, and government reports on housing starts and building permits issued.
 Weekly readings on mortgage rates and jobless claims were also released.
-NAHB: Home Builder Confidence Unchanged in May The National Association of Home Builders Housing Market Index reading for May was unchanged from April’s reading of 83.
-Readings higher than 50 indicate that most home builders were positive about housing market conditions.
-Component readings for builder confidence in housing market conditions in May were mixed; builder confidence in current market conditions was…
+NAHB: Builder Confidence Slips Two Points in March The National Association of Home Builders reported that home builder confidence in housing market conditions slipped two points to an index reading of 79.
+Analysts expected a reading of 80 based on February’s reading of 81.
+Robert Dietz, the NAHB’s chief economist, said: “While low existing inventory and favorable demographics are…

 Read More